-From a road safety perspective, the incentive for acceptance is clear-a majority of auto accidents are due to human error, killing 1.35 million people each year and leaving up to 50 million injured or disabled, internationally [3].
-In addition to a humanitarian concern, acceptance is also an economic concern for companies heavily invested in the research and development of vehicle autonomy [4].
-Failure to support users in their exchange with ADAS on-road today, "will become increasingly costly and catastrophic [5]," as these systems grow in their prevalence and capabilities.
+From a road safety perspective, the incentive for user acceptance of vehicle automation is clear-a majority of auto accidents are due to human error, killing 1.35 million people each year and leaving up to 50 million injured or disabled, internationally [2].
+In addition to a humanitarian concern, acceptance is also an economic concern for companies heavily invested in the research and development of vehicle autonomy [3].
+Failure to support users in their exchange with Advanced Driver Assistance Systems (ADAS) on-road today, "will become increasingly costly and catastrophic [4]," as vehicle automation grows in its capabilities and prevalence.